mikefarah/dashinator/README.md

 ## Usage

 You can use it 'out of the box' by providing a configuration.
-However, for more advanced customisation you will probably need to fork/clone it and hack away.
+However, for more advanced customisation you will probably need to clone it and hack away.

 ### GIT
 Clone the repo then